boisalai/mlops-zoomcamp-project/README.md

 ### Step 4: Install required packages on the instance

-Run the folowing commands on your instance to install MiniConda, Docker and Docker Compose.
+Run the folowing commands on your instance to install MiniConda, Docker and Docker Compose, and create a conda environment.

 ```bash
 $ sudo apt update && sudo apt install make